This video is vertically-oriented for mobile and tablet use.

 A reel of my television news producing work is below.

 Full shows can be seen below.

 I am an avid reader and writer who wants to use those skills to best communicate the news.
-I have worked for digital and television news outlets, writing breaking, exclusive and feature content for the Columbia Missourian, KXAS/NBCDFW.com, and KOMU 8 News.
+I have worked for digital and television news outlets, writing breaking, exclusive and feature content for the Columbia Missourian, KXAS/NBCDFW.com, KOMU 8 News. and WNCN/CBS 17.
 Through my experience as an Emma Bowen Scholar and the University of Missouri School of Journalism, I have experience writing hyper-local, national, political, sports and entertainment stories for a number of media outlets in several markets.